simplex-chat/simplexmq/rfcs/2022-03-22-nofication-server.md

 data AgentConfig = AgentConfig {
   -- ...
-  notificationOpts :: TVar (Maybe NotificationOpts)
+  initialNtfOpts :: Maybe NtfOptions
   -- ...
   }

+data AgentClient = AgentClient {
+  -- ...
+  ntfOpts :: TVar (Maybe NtfOptions)
+  -- ...
+  }
 ```

-A configuration parameter `notificationOpts :: TVar (Maybe NotificationOpts)` - if it is set or changes the agent would automatically manage subscriptions as SMP queues are subscribed/created/deleted and as the token or server changes.
+A configuration parameter `initialNtfOpts :: Maybe NtfOptions` - if it is set or changes the agent would automatically manage subscriptions as SMP queues are subscribed/created/deleted and as the token or server changes.

-There will be two loops - one to monitor the changes in the configuration parameters and another to manage subscriptions.
-Possibly, instead of the first look there would be a method to update it in which case AgentConfig would have the initial token/server and there would be a method to change them.
-Or possibly there should be no initial settings at all, as we don't know the token until we start?
-But we do know the server.
-Maybe they should be split into different types - initial configuration and token.
-The token will only be set once per application start and the server can change while the application is running.
+There will be a method to update notifications configuration in case token or server changes.

 All subscriptions will be managed in a separate subscription management loop, that would always take the earliest un-updated subscription that requires some action (ntf_sub_action column) and perform this action - the table of subscription would serve both as the table of existing subscriptions and required actions.